svamak/connect-four/README.md

 ## Task

-Game is based on rules of Connect Four:
+Game is based on rules of Connect Four.

 **The object** of Connect Four is to get four stones of your own color in a row, be it horizontal, vertical or diagonal.
-Every turn a player places a stone on the board
+Every turn a player places a stone on the board.

 The stone "falls down" until it reaches the bottom of the board or another stone (so it ends up immediately above an old stone or on the first row).

 ![Game table](http://images.yourturnmyturn.com/rules/connectfour/leegbord.gif)